Turning Technology Into Customer Demand

 • Activities: Team design for design; engineering; manufacturing; Partner identification and engagement; Schedule and budget development; Regulatory strategy; Development roadmap

-• Activities: Schedule and budget monitor and control; Risk management; Documentation.
+• Activities: Schedule and budget monitor and control; Risk management; Design documentation; Design verification & test planning

 What is Product Behavior?

-Product Behavior encapsulates our approach to product strategy and design:
+Product Behavior encapsulates our approach to product strategy, design, and development:

 • A common-sense view of a product as an active partner in getting a job done, not just a “thing”